-- Officers confirm that the Council has complied with its Prudential indicators in the period, which were set in February 2021 as part of the Council's Treasury Management Strategy Statement. - Authorised limit and Operational Boundary for External Debt - 6.5 The Local Government Act 2003 requires the Council to set an Affordable Borrowing Limit, irrespective of their indebted status.
-This is a statutory limit, which we should not breach. - 6.6 The Council's authorised borrowing limit was set at £531 million for 2021-22. - 6.7 The Operational Boundary is based on the same estimates as the Authorised Limit but reflects the most likely, prudent but not worst-case scenario without the additional headroom included in the Authorised Limit. - 6.8 The operational boundary was set at £477 million for 2021-22. - 6.9 The Chief Finance Officer confirms that there have been no breaches to the authorised limit and operational boundary during the year.
+- 6.4 Officers confirm that the Council has complied with its Prudential indicators in the period, which were set in February 2021 as part of the Council's Treasury Management Strategy Statement. - Authorised limit and Operational Boundary for External Debt

+The Local Government Act 2003 requires the Council to set an A - 6.5 The Local Government Act 2003 requires the Council to set an Affordable Borrowing Limit, irrespective of their indebted status.
+This is a statutory limit, which we should not breach. - 6.6 The Council's authorised borrowing limit was set at £531 million for 2021-22. - 6.7 The Operational Boundary is based on the same estimates as the Authorised Limit but reflects the most likely, prudent but not worst-case scenario without the additional headroom included in the Authorised Limit. - 6.8 The operational boundary was set at £477 million for 2021-22. - 6.9 The Chief Financial Officer confirms that there have been no breaches to the authorised limit and operational boundary during the year.